-Improved access to services and support is needed to raise migrant households' capacity to lift themselves away from poverty.
+Improved access to services and support is essential to raise migrant households' capacity to lift themselves away from poverty.
 This requires the implementation of key principles in poverty reduction and employability such as 'No Wrong Door' and 'Person Centred' approaches to include migrants.
-The following recommendations would achieve this and will be the subject of further exploration to assess their feasibility in our policy laboratory (October 2024-June 2025).
+We will explore the following key recommendations in our policy laboratory.